inigogrch/nqm-quickquote/README.md

 ## 📞 Support

 For questions about this prototype or production implementation:
-- Review `INTEGRATION.md` for technical requirements
+- Review `INTEGRATION.md` and `PAGE-MAPPING.md` for demo implementation
 - Check component documentation for implementation details
 - Refer to shadcn/ui documentation for UI component usage
 - Review Zustand documentation for state management patterns